 9. Breathometer – $1 Million

 The Breathometer is a breathalyzer for smartphones.
-It measured the blood alcohol content, which helps a user determine if it’s safe for them to drive after drinking.
+It measured the blood alcohol content, which helps a user determine if it’s safe to drive after drinking.

 Charles Yim invented the product and pitched the app in season five, requesting $250,000 for 10% equity.
 He made a five-way deal of $1 million for 30% with all five Sharks.